 - Keep the outside of the computer clean.
 Too much dust on the monitor can give you eye strain.
 Make sure to disinfect your computer, as well, to keep it clean.

-- Proper maintenance keeps the computer running faster.
+- Conducting routine maintenance keeps the computer running faster.
 Taking away all the unwanted software, extensions, and applications will free up RAM and make your computer run faster.

 - Your computer will be safer.
 Backing up your data will make sure you always have a copy if something goes wrong.
 Use antivirus software to keep out viruses and Trojan horses.